mvitez/thnets/README.md

 # Stand-alone library for loading and running Torch and PyTorch neural networks

+## Compatibility

+This library has been tested on various flavours of Linux, Android, MacOS and iOS (for iOS has been compiled successfully, but not tested).
+A Makefile is provided that should work in most of the cases.
+Android build files are also provided for a test application.
+For iOS just put all the files in XCode, but leave out OpenBLAS-stripped.
+You have to add -DUSEBLAS -DACCELERATE in the compiler options. images.c and test.c are required only for the test executable, leave them out if you only need the library.

 ## Installation

 Requirements for library: OpenBLAS (already part of the library for ARM, ARM64 and x86_64),